helmorritualo/EduCollab/server/docs/api/auth-api-documentation.md

 Certain endpoints require admin privileges.
 These endpoints will check if the authenticated user has the "admin" role.

 **Error Responses:**

 - `401 Unauthorized`: Authentication required
 - `403 Forbidden`: Admin access required

+### Role-Based Authorization

+Certain endpoints require specific role privileges:

+1. Admin Routes:

+   - Require valid authentication token
+   - User must have "admin" role
+   - Returns `403 Forbidden` if user is not an admin

+2. Teacher Routes:

+   - Require valid authentication token
+   - User must have "teacher" role
+   - Returns `403 Forbidden` if user is not a teacher

+3. Student Routes:
+   - Require valid authentication token
+   - Available to all authenticated users